Hudson111-s/WeatherLook/README.md

 [![pip](https://img.shields.io/badge/pip-latest-orange)](https://pip.pypa.io/en/stable/)

 **WeatherLook** is a web application that provides users with a more in-depth view of the weather anywhere in the world.
-With its interactive and dynamic front-end design using CSS, Bootstrap, Jinja, and JavaScript, and a secure and efficient Flask-powered back-end, users can input the location of any place and receive weather forecasts/data for the current time, today (the entire day), a 7-day forecast, and a 16-day forecast! **WeatherLook** also includes a forecast history page, which allows users to access past weather forecasts/data from 2020 to current in 2 month intervals (~62 days).
+With an interactive and dynamic front end built using **CSS**, **Bootstrap**, **Jinja**, and **JavaScript**, and a secure, efficient **Flask** back end, users can:

+- Get current weather
+- View today’s full forecast
+- Access 7-day and 16-day forecasts
+- Retrieve historical weather data dating back to 2020
+- View data in graph format
+- Download weather data in CSV format

+The historical forecast feature allows users to view and download past weather data in intervals of approximately 2 months (~62 days).

 ## 🌐 Website use

-The website is **not hosted online yet**, but I plan to in the future.
+The website is **not hosted online yet**, but I plan to deploy it in the future.
 For now, it is only available for **local use**.
 Please follow the instructions below to run it on your own machine.